NOTE Blake 7 characters and universe belongs to whoselever the law says it does - where that is not me I am content.

 Crime and Punishment – the crime

-Sometimes he saw the room, small and cramped, a scuffed floor, the colour rendered uncertain by the passage of so many feet, the scratched walls and the film of dust shown up mercilessly by the hard light from an ancient luxpanel.
-That same light had reflected in the surface of the pen, and god alone knew in which corner of that derelict warren such a treasure had been found, as it lay across that single sheet.
-A pale ghost of a sheet that had been thrown down crookedly, he remembered that; and that he hadn't wanted to touch it, not even to straighten it, so crooked it had remained even as he signed it.
+Sometimes he saw the room, small and cramped, a scuffed floor, it's colour rendered uncertain by the passage of so many feet, the scratched walls and the film of dust shown up mercilessly by the hard light from an ancient luxpanel.
+That same light had reflected in the surface of the pen, god alone knew in which corner of this derelict warren that treasure had been found, as it lay across that single sheet.
+A pale ghost of a sheet that had been thrown down crookedly, he remembered that, and that he hadn't wanted to touch it, not even to straighten it, so crooked it had remained even as he signed it.

-Sometimes in those same dreams he heard the voices, arguing with him and with each other.
+Sometimes he heard the voices, arguing with him and with each other.

 "Blake, it's dividing the troops, something has to be done if your army isn't to fall apart.
 You have to act."

 "I told you not to play those silly games.
 Why wouldn't he believe Tarrant?
-You hadn't been in touch for two years so why would even believe that it was you?"
+You hadn't been in touch for over four years so why would even believe that it was you in front of him?"

 "He tried to kill you!
 It's only luck that you aren't dead.
 He shot three times for god's sake, no one can say that he didn't mean it!"

-"He thought you had betrayed him and the rebellion, what else could you expect of him?
-What would you have done if you thought he had done the same to us?
+"He thought you had betrayed him, and the rebellion, what else could you expect of him?
+What would you have done to him if you thought he had betrayed us?
 Would you have waited to have someone confirm it?
 What would any of us have done in his place?"

-"You can't trust him, not now, and if we let him go who knows what trouble he will cause.
-It's not as if he believes in what we are trying to do, is it?
-For him it's a personal vendetta and there is no saying where that might take him or how much damage he might do."
+"You can't trust him, not now, and if we let him go who knows what trouble he will cause?
+It's not as if he believes in what we are trying to do, for him it's a personal vendetta and there is no saying where that might take him, or how much damage he might do."

 "Some people are starting to ask if maybe he wasn't right.
 How did the Federation find us?
 Why were you so determined to bring Arlen in?
 Why won't you explain it?"

 "He might make moves to displace you, and there are some who might listen.
-You need to act Blake, before others start thinking that it's guilt that's holding you back.
+You need to act Blake, before others start to think it's guilt that's holding you back.
 Or that you have something to hide."

 Sometimes he could almost recapture the feelings of those days and weeks; the anger that Avon's judgement of him had been so harsh, that at the end Avon hadn't been prepared to believe any longer, that he had been ready to shoot but not to listen.

 "There are those who think he was right Blake, that you gave him no choice.
-That it proves his credentials if you will, and you must see that we can't allow that.
-He is already too high profile for comfort, and his actions against the Federation's expansions are too well known.
+That it proves his credentials if you like.
+We can't allow that.
+He is already too high profile for comfort, his actions against the Federation's expansions are too well known.
 We need you and we need everyone to believe in you, but they must follow, there can be no challengers.
 He has to be dealt with."

-In the end they had persuaded him.
-Time was growing short, events were hurrying towards a conclusion and if it took this one last sacrifice to keep them moving forward then so be it.
+So, in the end, they had persuaded him.
+Time was growing short, events were hurrying towards a conclusion, and if it took this one last sacrifice to keep it moving forward then so be it.

 Avon's crew had not hung around to wait for a pardon, as the same sun that had lit the execution ground climbed above the trees they slipped their guards and left.
 He heard rumours that the pilot and the women joined Avalon, but he never heard of them again.
 At least not by those names.
 Vila simply disappeared.